rharp/DrupalGovCon2018/apps/v2/README.md

 ## What Drupal Needs?

 ### 1. Enable Core Modules
-In Drupal, we will need to enable the required core modules to gain access to the api.
+In Drupal, we will need to enable the required core modules to gain access to the API.
  We will do this by
- * logging in as an administrator
+ * Logging in as an administrator.
- *  going to ```/admin/modules```
+ * Going to ```/admin/modules```.
- * Enable the Modules in Web Services
+ * Enabling the Modules in Web Services.
     * HAL
     * HTTP Basic Authentication
     * Restful web services
     * Serialization

 ### 2. Create REST Service
- For this step, we will need to create a view inside of Drupal to expose the content we would like to display in our application.
+ For this step, we will need to create a View inside of Drupal to expose the content we would like to display in our application.
- *  go to ```/admin/structure/views/add```
+ *  Go to ```/admin/structure/views/add```.
- *  For our example we will enter the following
+ *  For our example, we will enter the following information:
-    *   View name : ``Articles API``
+    *   View Name : ``Articles API``
-    *   View Settings -> type : ``Article``
+    *   View Settings -> Type : ``Article``
     *   REST Export Settings
         *  Enable ``Provide a REST export``
-        *   REST export path: ``api/articles``
+        *   REST Export Path: ``api/articles``
      *  Save

  ### 3. Add CORS Configuration
- **Note:** These changes will only need to be added if our drupal instance is running on a different domain than our React application.
+ **Note:** These changes only need to be added if our Drupal instance is running on a different domain than our React application.

- For this we will need to add some changes to our ``services.yml`` .
+ For this, we will need to add some changes to our ``services.yml`` .
 This can be found in ``sites/default/`` .
 If the file does not exist, you can copy the ``default.services.yml`` over to services.yml and then add this to the bottom of the file.

- **Note:** ``allowedOrigins`` should be set to the domain you will access the api from, for security reason.
-For our example, we have set it to ```*``` which indicates any domain can access this api.
+ **Note:** ``allowedOrigins`` should be set to the domain you will access the API from, for security reason.
+For our example, we have set it to ```*``` which indicates any domain can access this API.

     cors.config:
         enabled: true